TinyTapeout/tt-micropython-firmware/src/examples/README.md

 return False
 ```

 If you want even more info on the ASIC, you may access the `tt.shuttle.chip_ROM` object (see docs/code).

+## Coding

+As long as the package naming is right and there's a way to access run() from the top level, style is pretty open.

+My SHA 256 encoder will only be out with TT05, but the example [is already in](tt_um_psychogenic_shaman/) and shows another way to organize things when the system is a bit more complex.
+I have a [wrapper around the TT DemoBoard object](tt_um_psychogenic_shaman/shaman.py) that translates in/out/bidir pins to something meaningful in the code.
+This also puts a barrier in the way of trying to run it before the ASIC is actually out, by using a check on the tt.shuttle.run.